Home Blog Machine Learning Life Cycle: What Are Its Key Stages?

 Exploratory Data Analysis (EDA)

-Before starting to build the model, the last critical step is to conduct data exploration.
+The last critical step before starting to build the model is conducting data exploration.
 This approach analyzes the data and presents a summary, typically using visuals.
-Data exploration provides a sneak peek into the common patterns and helps data scientists to understand the dataset better before modeling.
+Data exploration provides a sneak peek into common patterns and helps data scientists understand the dataset better before modeling.

 3. Model Development

 Once you have the data prepared, it’s time to develop the model.
-Model preparation is at the core of the machine learning life cycle, and it involves three subpoints:
+Model preparation is at the core of the machine learning process flow, and it involves three subpoints:

 • Model Selection and Assessment.
 The first step is selecting the type of model to be used for development.
 Data scientists usually fit and test different models to see which one performs better.
 Typically, they choose the model (classification model, regression model, etc.) based on the type of data they have and the one that has the highest accuracy rate.